UNamurCSFaculty/2324_INFOM126_GROUPE_06/contributing.md

 ### Naming a PR
 Please follow the provided template to name your pull requests (PRs).

+### Naming a branch
+Please be concise and clear when naming a branch.

 ### Other
 For any other communication, please refer to [this section](https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_06/blob/main/README.md#contacting-us)